Pilates plus Hands-On therapy shows promise for back pain relief

 Summary

-This study looked at whether adding Reformer Pilates to manual therapy helps women with long-term low back pain more than manual therapy alone.
-Forty women aged 25 to 55 took part.
-Researchers measured pain, movement, muscle strength, and quality of life to see which approach worked better.
+This study looked at whether adding Reformer Pilates exercises to manual therapy (like massage, cupping, and heat) helps women with chronic low back pain more than manual therapy alone.
+Forty women aged 25 to 55 with pain lasting over 12 weeks took part.
+Researchers measured pain, flexibility, strength, and daily function to see if the combined approach offered extra benefits.

 Disclaimer Read more